-If you have a sustained fever above 101.5F, chills, sweats, excessive bleeding (example: you had to change the dressing twice in 12 hours), foul odor, excessive redness, excruciating pain, yellow or green discharge.
+If you have a fever above 101.5, chills, sweats, excessive bleeding (example: you had to change the dressing twice in 12 hours), foul odor, excessive redness, excruciating pain, yellow or green discharge.

 In an emergency, please contact (312) 243-4244, or if immediate attention is required, please call 911.
-For all non- emergency questions, contact the team via phone (708) 492-5964 or email (canciennepractice@rushortho.com) is the preferred method of contact for fastest response.
+For all non-emergency questions, email is the preferred method of contact for fastest response.